35 perfect gifts to pamper the beauty lover in your life

 Sol de Janeiro Bum Bum Carnaval Celebration Set ($59; sephora.com)

-There's nothing like luxurious, moisturizing skin care for when the weather gets colder and drier.
-And many would argue that when it comes to nourishing body products, there are none better than those from Sol de Janeiro, a brand known for its incredible smelling collection of creams and fragrances.
+There's nothing like luxurious, moisturizing skin care when the weather gets colder and drier.
+And many would argue that when it comes to nourishing body products, there are none better than those from Sol de Janeiro, a brand known for its incredible-smelling collection of creams and fragrances.
 Pistachio, salted caramel and vanilla are just perfect.
-In this bundle, you get to test the brand's bestsellers for $30 less than the value of individual products.
+In this bundle, you get to test the brand's bestsellers for $30 less than the cost of individual products.

 Tarte Treasures Collector's Set ($39; tartecosmetics.com)

-If you're looking for a gorgeous, affordable makeup set that's perfect for someone building their beauty arsenal, look no further.
-This set features a collection of must-have matte and stunning shimmery eye shadows perfect for a cohesive everyday or glam look, two super-wearable blush shades, a champagne and golden highlighter, cult-favorite mascara and super-soft double ended brush.
+If you're looking for a gorgeous, affordable makeup set that's perfect for someone building a beauty arsenal, look no further.
+This set features a collection of must-have matte and stunning shimmery eye shadows, perfect for a cohesive everyday or glam look; two super-wearable blush shades; champagne and golden highlighters; cult-favorite mascara; and a supersoft double-ended brush.
 The best part is that it's all packaged together in a sleek travel case that has a huge mirror, perfect as an at-home vanity or traveling companion.

 Irresistible skin care goodies for the person who loves a good pampering